 When I was younger, thankfully, I was far more shielded from hearing and seeing people fight with my father.
 Now, somehow, it’s harder not to see it.
 It’s hard seeing my human father expected to be perfect and conform to everyone’s wishes as to the way things should be.
 It’s not that I don’t understand their side.
 I placed my father for most of my years on a very high pedestal and expected him to be perfect.
 So when he failed, as he surely would, I was crushed.
 But, how unfair of me.

-South City Church will never be the perfect local church you want it to be.
+Gospel Central Church will never be the perfect local church you want it to be.
 Never.
 So, sometimes we just have to dive in anyway and strive for our community in following Christ.
-This Church is not about man.
+This church, the church, is not about man.
 It is about the body of Christ.
 It is a local community in the great body of Christ.
 Man will always fail you.
 My father as the leader of this local church will never be perfect.
 But buckle down anyway.
 God has placed him here.
 Do not slander him, instead pray for him.

 There are many different expressions of local church.
 So, which ever one you are committed to, get involved.
 It’s community.

 But, please, I don’t think I will ever be old enough to hear about your disagreements with my parents.